Fatima: Burial

-Al-Baqi' cemetery is a probable site for Fatima's grave, depicted here before the demolition of its mausoleums by the Wahhabis in 1927.
+Fatima is believed to be buried in the Baqi Cemetery in Medina.
+The cemetery was demolished by Wahhabis in 1806 and again in 1925.

 Following her will, Ali buried Fatima secretly at night and hid her burial plot.
 According to the Sunni al-Tabari, her dying wish was that Abu Bakr should not attend the funeral, and this request was fulfilled by Ali.
 Fatima's wish is believed to be at odds with the common practice of Muslims, who are encouraged to join funerals.
 In Shia sources, her wish for a secret burial is viewed as a sign of the disassociation of Muhammad's daughter with the Muslim community who largely failed to support her against Abu Bakr.

 The prominent Twelver traditionist al-Tusi reports an account of the burial that vividly describes the suffering of Ali after the death of his wife, attributed to their son Husayn.
 Al-Mufid, another notable Twelver scholar, includes in his Ikhtisas a related tradition ascribed to Ja'far al-Sadiq, the sixth Imam.
 This tradition describes that the next morning Abu Bakr and Umar berated Ali for the secret burial of Fatima.
 After learning that this was Fatima's wish, the account continues that Umar threatened to locate and exhume Fatima's body and then re-bury her after funeral prayer.
 According to this account, what prevented Umar from materializing his threat was Ali's warning, "By God, as long as I'm alive and [my sword] Zulfiqar is in my hands, you will not reach her, and you know best [not to do it]."
 For Khetia, the interpretation is that the loss of Fatima was so traumatizing for Ali that he threatened Umar with violence for the first time, despite his previous restraint.

 Fatima's exact burial place in Medina remains uncertain, with often contradictory reports.
 The two most probable locations for her grave are the al-Baqi' cemetery and her home, which was later annexed to the Prophet's Mosque.
 The former location is reportedly supported by her son Hasan's wish to be buried next to his mother.
 On the other hand, the Sunni al-Samhoodi concludes that Hasan is buried next to his grandmother Fatimah bint Asad, rather than his mother Fatima.
 This uncertainty in Shia sources again underscores Fatima's displeasure with the Muslim community.